veggiemonk/awesome-docker/README.md

 * [Weave][weave] (The Docker network) -- Weave creates a virtual network that connects Docker containers deployed across multiple hosts.

 ## Logging
-* [LogJam](https://github.com/gocardless/logjam) (Logjam is a log forwarder designed to listen on a local port, receive log entries over UDP, and forward these messages on to a log collecton server (such as logstash).)
+* [LogJam](https://github.com/gocardless/logjam) (Logjam is a log forwarder designed to listen on a local port, receive log entries over UDP, and forward these messages on to a log collecton server (such as logstash).) by [@gocardless](https://github.com/gocardless)
-* [Docker-Fluentd](https://registry.hub.docker.com/u/kiyoto/docker-fluentd/): Docker container to Log Other Containers' Logs.
-One can aggregate the logs of Docker containers running on the same host using Fluentd.
+* [Docker-Fluentd](https://github.com/kiyoto/docker-fluentd): (Docker container to Log Other Containers' Logs.
+One can aggregate the logs of Docker containers running on the same host using Fluentd.) by [@kiyoto](https://github.com/kiyoto)
 * [Logspout](https://github.com/gliderlabs/logspout) (Log routing for Docker container logs) by [@gliderlabs](https://github.com/gliderlabs)

 ## Deployment and Infrastructure
 * [Centurion](https://github.com/newrelic/centurion): Centurion is a mass deployment tool for Docker fleets.
 It takes containers from a Docker registry and runs them on a fleet of hosts with the correct environment variables, host volume mappings, and port mappings.
+By [@newrelic](https://github.com/newrelic)
 * [Clocker](https://github.com/brooklyncentral/clocker): Clocker creates and manages a Docker cloud infrastructure.
 Clocker supports single-click deployments and runtime management of multi-node applications that run as containers distributed across multiple hosts.
 It leverages [Weave][weave] for networking and [Brooklyn][boorklyn] for application blueprints.
+By [@brooklyncentral](https://github.com/brooklyncentral)
 * [Cloud 66](http://www.cloud66.com) - Full-stack hosted container management as a service
 * [Docket](https://github.com/netvarun/docket): Custom docker registry that allows for lightning fast deploys through bittorrent by [@netvarun](https://github.com/netvarun/)
 * [Longshoreman](https://github.com/longshoreman/longshoreman): Longshoreman automates application deployment using Docker.
 Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
+By [longshoreman](https://github.com/longshoreman)

 ## PaaS
 * [Tsuru](https://github.com/tsuru/tsuru) (Tsuru is an extensible and open source Platform as a Service software.) -- https://tsuru.io/